ottoblep/tsn-5g-testbench/readme.md

 #### 3.2 Create a new subscriber
 - Compare all the parameters specified to `config/nrue.uicc.conf`.
     Many of the fields should already match since we chose the default.
 - Delete all flow rules.
+This is related to `skip_unknown_ie.patch`.
+OAI can not parse these additional fields.
 - Delete the second S-NSSAI configuration.
 We will use only one network with SD `010203`.
 - Leave everything else on default.
 #### 3.3 Restart all containers